vijaynvb/tavant_gai/README.md

     Step 1: prepare the data first for filtering

     Step 2: prompt -> filter the prepared data with the prompt's intention and append it before sending it to llm

+Chat with PDF: Front end [streamlit]
+    1. upload a pdf
+    2. interact with the pdf

+    1. pdf -> RAG -> Vector data store
+    2. Prompts -> Retrival + Augment + generate